rockycodes/rocky-codes/README.md

         - on hover: translucent dark background with white text
         - on click: go to deployed project
     - Contact
-        - social media links: github, linkedIn, twitter, insta, fb
+        - social media links: github, linkedIn, twitter
-        - email

-# Reach goals:
-1. Form that sends me an email
+        - form to send me an email